EMPLOYMENT COMPLIANCE CHECKLIST

 Organizations pay out millions of dollars each year in employee lawsuits, attorney fees, and fines for employment law violations.
-There are multiple DOL postings showing payouts of over $1 Million in back wages and damages for various violations.
-The Department of Labor, EEOC, OSHA, IRS, OFCCP, EPA, ICE, and other enforcement agencies are increasing inspections and fines for non-compliance.
+Primarily, there are multiple DOL postings showing payouts of over $1 Million in back wages and damages for various violations.
+Therefore, the Department of Labor, EEOC, OSHA, IRS, OFCCP, EPA, ICE, and other enforcement agencies are increasing inspections and fines for non-compliance.

 Reviewing all employment practices function by function is the best method to uncover missing practices or violations.
 Having a comprehensive professional review done by an independent organization is recommended to ensure you are not missing something important.

 - Do your recruitment ads, job applications, interview questions, and selection practices inadvertently obtain information on candidate’s age, sex, religion, race, national origin, color, genetics or sexual preference?

 - Is there intentional or unintentional bias or discrimination in your hiring practices?

 - Are all communications, questions and selection practices job-related?